Azure/impact-reporting-samples/docs/index.md

 [[section](#impact-reporting-connectors-for-dynatrace)]

 ### How it works
-This integration is based on an ImpactRP app that will installed and uploaded in the Dynatrace hub.
+This integration is based on an Impact Reporting app that will installed and uploaded in the Dynatrace hub.
 This would reside within the Azure tenant.
 On onboarding, the user will need to provide the list of subscriptions that they would want to report an impact against.
 To note, this a 1: N relation.
 Which means, a single app ID for multiple subscriptions.(details below on the onboarding script and installation).
-Once the customer successfully installs the app and onboards to our program, impacts would be sent to ImpactRP using a secure pipeline.
-ImpactRP would receive an impact whenever a problem is triggered by DavisAI.
-On the creation of the problem, ImpactRP would fetch required details from GRAIL, which would assist in recieving the App ID, secret and token from the credential vault and EAD.
-This would then translate the problem ID as an Impact to ImpactRP.
+Once the customer successfully installs the app and onboards to our program, impacts would be sent to Impact Reporting using a secure pipeline.
+Impact Reporting would receive an impact whenever a problem is triggered by DavisAI.
+On the creation of the problem, Impact Reporting would fetch required details from GRAIL, which would assist in recieving the App ID, secret and token from the credential vault and EAD.
+This would then translate the problem ID as an Impact to Impact Reprting.

-ImpactRP would consume the problems and feed it into multiple internal intelligent systems to correlate and provide insights back to the user.
+Impact Reporting would consume the problems and feed it into multiple internal intelligent systems to correlate and provide insights back to the user.
 These insights will then be found on the users Dynatrace hub, by the 'Insights' tab.

 Back to:
 [[top](#azure-impact-reporting---documentation)]
 [[section](#impact-reporting-connectors-for-dynatrace)]

-### Onboarding ImpactRP app and Upload to Dynatrace
+### Onboarding Impact Reporting app and Upload to Dynatrace

 Onboarding is a 4 step process.
 1) Upload the app to your Dynatrace Hub